 Read about the pilot of GP referral pathway to CPCS in the South West and watch the video below:

-NHS Community Pharmacist Consultation Service (CPCS) animation for NHS 111
+NHS Community Pharmacist Consultation Service (CPCS) animation (NHS 111 referral pathway)

 This animation provides an overview of the patient journey through the service, from when they first call NHS 111, and has been developed to help train NHS 111 call advisors and pharmacy teams.